Silvia Odio: Silvia Odio, Loran Hall and Harry Dean

 Harry Dean, a writer and volunteer FBI informant in Chicago and Southern California, claimed that the two Latinos were actually two of his closest freedom-fighter friends, Cuban-American Loran Hall and Mexican-American Larry Howard.
 Dean said that Hall regularly used his war name of Lorenzo while Howard's war name was Alonzo.

 Dean wrote in his 1990 book Crosstrails that he and the group's leader Guy Gabaldon would solicit cash, medical supplies and paramilitary donations from Southern California members of the John Birch Society and store them in Gabaldon's garage.
 Dean would then help Hall and Howard load their trailer so that they could drive across the country delivering the donations to anti-Castro paramilitary groups.
 Dean alleged that Gabaldon issued instructions to Hall and Howard to drive Lee Harvey Oswald from New Orleans to Mexico, and that Loran made a detour to the home of Odio at 8 p.m., most likely on September 26, 1963.

-Odio's reliability as a witness

-Odio's psychiatrist Dr. Burton Einspruch told the HSCA: "Let me say, consciously, I don’t think she would want to lie, but to me, it’s very conceivable that in the histrionic personality, the kind of personality that she had -- that where she would not lie, she could be — has a degree of suggestibility -- that she could believe something that did not really transpire."
-Einspruch noted that as Odio had only seen the person whom she had claimed to be Oswald only once, and for about 20 minutes, that she could have been mistaken.

-Conspiracist and congressional researcher Gaeton Fonzi interviewed Odio and her entourage in 1977, and in 1979 he reported to the HSCA that he remained "absolutely convinced" that Odio had consistently told the truth.
-Fonzi's 1993 book The Last Investigation detailed his reasons for believing Odio.

-Author Gerald Posner profiled Odio as an unreliable witness and a woman with a histrionic personality disorder and a history of hysterical fainting spells.
-In his 1993 landmark book Case Closed: Lee Harvey Oswald and the Assassination of JFK, Posner explored Odio's psychiatric history as well as accounts of her friends to corroborate facts about Odio's mental-health issues.